FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Introduction

-There are fundamental limits to the bandwidths that can be provided even by high-speed rack-scale fabrics (such as NVlinks~\cite{NVlink}) and thus there has been a growing interest towards platforms that integrate multiple NPUs together on the same package.
-Cerebras demonstrated one extreme incarnation of this idea in the form of a monolithic wafer with NPUs connected to one another.
-More cost- and yield-effective waferscale approaches involve integrating NPU chiplets and DRAM chiplets together~\cite{waferScaleGPU,TeslaDojo,TensorrentWormhole}.
-While there is broad agreement on the scalability and bandwidth benefits that wafer-scale substrates can provide, the architecture of the on-wafer fabric connecting the NPUs remains an open question.
-All wafer-scale accelerator proposals to date (e.g., Cerebras CS2~\cite{Cerebras}, Tesla Dojo~\cite{TeslaDojo}, Tensorrent Wormhole~\cite{TensorrentWormhole}, UCLA's waferscale GPU~\cite{waferScaleGPU}) have implemented a 2D mesh topology.
-The choice of a mesh is understandable.
-It is the most pervasive topology in many-core chips given its ease of place-and route and scalability, and is the natural choice on a many-chiplet substrate as well.
-However, this work demonstrates that the inherent blocking nature of the mesh topology is extremely inefficient for DNN training communication use cases.
+While there is broad agreement on the scalability and bandwidth benefits that wafer-scale substrates can provide, the \emph{architecture of the fabric connecting the NPUs} remains an open question.
+All wafer-scale accelerator proposals to date (e.g., Cerebras CS2~\cite{Cerebras}, NVIDIA's SIMBA~\cite{Simba}, UCLA's waferscale GPU~\cite{waferScaleGPU}, Chiplet Cloud~\cite{chipletcloud}, Chen et al., TTO~\cite{tto}) have implemented a 2D Mesh topology for the fabric.
+The choice of a Mesh is understandable.
+It is the most pervasive topology in many-core chips given its ease of place-and-route and scalability and is the natural choice on a wafer-scale substrate as well. \emph{However, we demonstrate that the inherent blocking nature of the 2D Mesh topology is extremely inefficient for DNN training communication use cases}.

-\insertFigureNew{3dparallel_fredoverview}{HW-SW Co-Design Stack for Optimizing DNN Training Communication.
-This work addresses the three phases highlighed in red.
-The left part of the figure shows a sample logical view of training workers in 3D-parallelism.
-The parallelization strategy is of size MP(4)-DP(3)-PP(2), meaning that there are 4/3/2 peer workers for MP/DP/PP dimension.
-Each worker is named with 3 digits, representing the id of worker in the MP, DP, and PP dimension, respectively.
-Workers that are aligned along each dimension, should \textit{communicate} for that respective dimension's parallelization type.
-For example, workers 000, 100, 200, and 300 should communicate for MP type (i.e., activation/input gradient sync during forward-pass/back-propagation), while workers 300, 310, 320 should communicate for DP type (weight gradient sync during the back-propagation)}{1.0}

-\insertFigureNew{Motiv}{The normalized comp/comm overhead for various parallelization strategies (explained in \autoref{sec:background}) of \transsmall, when running on top of the 2-D mesh topology (as described in \autoref{sec:methodology}) that connects 20 NPUs on the wafer.}{0.8}